 Lao-tzu would have composed this work by the request of Yin Hsi, the Guardian of the pass, while he began his wandering towards West.

-The book consists of 81 short chapters among which 37 form the first part - the Classic of the Way (Tao) -, and the next 44 form the Classic of Te ("te" is a word translated by James Legge in relation with "Tao" as "characteristics", the entire title of the book would be The Classic about Tao and its Characteristics).
+The book consists of 81 short chapters among which 37 form the first part - the Classic of the Way (Tao) -, and the next 44 form the Classic of Te ("te" means "characteristics" in the translation of James Legge so the entire title of the book would be Classic about Tao and its Characteristics).

 This division in chapters is considered to be the result of the remarks of mysterious Ho-shang kung (Han dynasty).

 The philosophy of the book focuses on concepts likeTao, Te , wu (emptiness), wu-wei (nondoing) and fu (return).

 In short, concerning the Taoist sage, he should follow the Tao (or unite with it) by emulating its conduct.
 In this respect, he must achieve wu and practice nondoing.

 The second part of the book, which insists on the method of governing the country, seems to be compiled by the Confucians since Taoists didn't bother too much with this topic.

 -> Commented chapters -ch.
 1 - ch.
 1bis - ch.
 2 - ch.
 3 - ch.
 7 - ch.
 9 - ch.
 12 - ch.18 - ch.
 20 - ch.
 29 - ch.
 30 - ch.
 33 - ch.
 44 - ch.
 39 - ch.
 60 (more chapters will follow soon, please sign with our newsletter to receive more news)

 ->English version by James Legge | More...